minhthu293/drug-shortage-analytics/README.md

 Based on the analysis:

-1. Monitor manufacturers with high shortage frequency to reduce supply chain concentration risk.
+1. Reduce dependency on a small group of manufacturers.
-2. Improve forecasting for drugs experiencing rapid demand increases.
+2. Improve demand forecasting for high-risk medications.
 3. Strengthen active ingredient sourcing strategies.
-4. Prioritize risk management for injectable products due to their high shortage exposure.
+4. Prioritize risk monitoring for injectable products.
-5. Establish early warning systems for long-duration shortages.
+5. Develop early warning systems for long-duration shortages.

 ---

 ## Tools Used

 * PostgreSQL
+* SQL
 * Power BI
 * GitHub
-* SQL

 ---